 - Step 5 – Income tax liability is A – B.

 Let’s understand this with a simple example.
-Mr Reddy (35 years) is having Salary income of Rs 3,00,000 and net agricultural income of Rs 90,000/-.
-What is the income tax liability of Mr Reddy for AY 2019-20.
+Mr Reddy (35 years) is having Business income of Rs 4,00,000 and net agricultural income of Rs 90,000/-.
+What is the income tax liability of Mr Reddy for AY 2024-25, under old tax regime.

 In the above scenario, the agricultural income is above Rs 5,000 and the other income is above the basic exemption limit.
 So, we need to include agricultural income to total income when computing tax liability.

 - Compute income tax (A) on the above aggregate income as per the applicable income tax rates.
-Income tax @ 10% on Rs 3.9 Lakh is Rs 14,000.
-(Up to Rs 2.5 Lakh no tax and tax @ 10% on the remaining Rs 1.4 Lakh.
+Income tax liability on Rs 4.9 Lakh is Rs 12,000.
+(Up to Rs 2.5 Lakh no tax and tax @ 5% on the remaining Rs 2.4 Lakh.
 Education cess ignored.)

 - Add Agricultural income to the applicable basic exemption limit.
 Aggregate income = Rs 90,000 + Rs 2.5 Lakh = Rs 3,40,000.

 - Compute income tax (B) on the above aggregate income as per the applicable income tax rates.
-Income tax @ 10% on Rs 3.4 Lakh is Rs 9,000.
+Income tax on Rs 3.4 Lakh is Rs 4,500.
+(Up to Rs 2.5 Lakh no tax and tax @ 5% on the remaining Rs 90,000.
+Education cess ignored.)

 So, it is clear that even though agricultural income is exempted under IT act, in actual practice it is not the case.
 Also, if you are in say 20% tax bracket, addition of agricultural income may take you to 30% tax slab rate.
 So, agricultural income is considered for determining the applicable income tax slab rate.